Encrypting unlimited subdomains with a single Wildcard Certificate

 - Page – This is the path of the specific page you’re on.

-- Sub-Domain – Located in front of the Domain, a sub-domain is a part of the site that can host its own apps or services.
-For example, www.domain.com and blog.domain.com are separate subdomains.
+- Subdomain – The subdomain is in front of the domain and can host its own apps or services.
+For example, www.domain.com and blog.domain.com are separate sub-domains.